-A major in human development and family science includes a minimum of 52 hours of coursework.
-This multidisciplinary program includes a core of eight required courses from the departments of Psychology, Sociology and Education.
+The human development and family science multidisciplinary major includes a core of eight required courses from the departments of Psychology, Sociology and Education.
 These requirements include both a research methods course in the social sciences and a capstone experience involving an internship in Child and Family Studies, Psychology, or Sociology.
 Graduates from this program will obtain professional positions working with children and families.